Home Page > Supplementary Information > Train Protection & Warning System

 |Fig. 5: A TPWS buffer stop mini-loop.|

-To help prevent buffer stop collisions in terminal platform lines, OSS loops are installed on the approach to the buffer stops.
+To help prevent buffer stop collisions on terminal platform lines, OSS loops are installed on the approach to the buffer stops.
 These loops are permanently energised.
-Normally, the trigger loop is positioned 55 metres from the buffer stop and to give a set speed of 12.5 m.p.h., the arming loop is placed a further 5.5 metres in rear.
-The close spacing of the loops (less than the 8 metres minimum separation for a signal OSS) had resulted in problems with false TPWS interventions at low speeds.
-This has been remedied by fitting smaller loops measuring 323 mm by 440 mm.
+Normally, the trigger loop is positioned 55 metres from the buffer stop and, to give a set speed of 12.5 m.p.h., the arming loop is placed a further 5.5 metres in rear (i.e. less than the 8 metres minimum separation for a signal OSS).
+The close spacing of these loops together with the behaviour of the trainborne equipment at very low speeds had initially resulted in trains often receiving false TPWS interventions, despite their speed being below the set speed.
+The problem arose when a train passed over the arming loop so slowly that its magnetic field was still being detected when the trigger delay timer completed its cycle.
+In this event, the timer resets and starts timing again.
+If, during this second timing cycle, the trigger loop is detected, an intervention will occur.
+The solution was to fit smaller loops measuring 323 mm by 440 mm, so increasing the space between the arming and trigger loops in which neither loop's field is detected by a train.
 These 'buffer stop mini-loops' were installed from 2002, replacing the standard size loops at buffer stops where these were already fitted.

 OSS loops are also fitted on the approach to some permanent speed restrictions (P.S.R.s).
 The set speed for a P.S.R.
 OSS is typically much higher than the maximum for a signal OSS, therefore the arming and trigger loops can be spaced further apart than usual.
 Most P.S.R.
 OSS loops are permanently energised.
 Self-powered OSS (SPOSS) loops, powered by batteries, were developed for use in connection with P.S.R.s at places where no power supply is available.
 A treadle installed on the approach activates an economiser contact to conserve battery power.
 Some temporary speed restrictions (T.S.R.s) may be fitted with TPWS if they are to remain in place for a long period of time.